November 15, 2011 12:50am

 “I thought you were the one who pulled off that job in Time’s Square, or was that just your robot?”
 Brooklyn said in an accusatory tone.

 “I think of her as my partner in crime as the saying goes,” the Hacker explained as he started tapping into the New York Transit Authority.
 “I chart the course; RENA takes care of the finer details and computations that would take a meatbag like me months to sort out.”

 “Which, going from my current memory capacity, this particular hack should take me about five minutes,” RENA said.
 “I’ve tapped into the nearby CCTV cameras as well.
 You should take a look.
 Navy’s a bit too close to the surface for my liking.”

 “Wait, like?”
 Fawkes paused, “That thing is sentient?”

 The Hacker nodded.

 “She passed the Turing AI test with flying colors about nine months ago and has only gotten smarter sense then.
-And she’s sentient enough to claim a gender identity, which I use out of respect for her.”
+And she’s sentient enough to claim a gender identity, have her own desires, ambitions, and operate independently to achieve them so long as she has the proper processing power.
+And fortunately for us she cut her teeth on the works of Goldman, Kropotkin, Baudrillard, and Bookchin so she has and a strong desire to work in solidarity with humanity's working class.”
 The Hacker pulled up the security footage displayed on his phone.
 “Now if I may beg your pardon.”

 Navy appeared as a patch of scrambled pixels on the stairs that led to the platform.
 He was in the guards’ line of sight and if he so much as sneezed, they’d spot him.